Azure/Azure-AI-Content-Safety-Private-Preview/0113 Bugbush.md

 ## 💡QuickStart - Make an Image API Request

 ### Step 1.
-Image API with sample Request
+Image API with Sample Request

-Now that you have a resource available in Azure for Content Moderator and you have a subscription key for that resource, let's run some tests by using the Text moderation API.
+Now that you have a resource available in Azure Content Moderator and you have a subscription key for that resource, let's run some tests by using the Image moderation API.

    Here is a sample request with Python.

 1. Install the [Python](https://pypi.org/) or [Anaconda](https://www.anaconda.com/products/individual#Downloads).
 Anaconda is a nice package containing a lot of Python packages already and allows for an easy start into the world of Python.
-2. Run the following commands substituting the [Endpoint] with your Resource Endpoint url.
-You can find your Resource Endpoint URL in your Azure Portal in the Resource Overview page under the "Endpoint" field.
-For example, if your Resource URL is: "content-mod-test.cognitiveservices.azure.com/" replace "https://[Endpoint]contentmoderator/text:analyze?api-version=2022-12-30-preview" with **"https://content-mod-test.cognitiveservices.azure.com/contentmoderator/text:analyze?api-version=2022-12-30-preview"**
+2. Substitute the [Endpoint] with your Resource Endpoint url.
+For example, "[Endpoint]contentmoderator/text:analyze?api-version=2022-12-30-preview"
 3. Upload your image **by encoding your image to base64**.
 You could leverage [this website](https://codebeautify.org/image-to-base64-converter)  to do encoding for a quick try.
 4. Paste your subscription key into the **Ocp-Apim-Subscription-Key** box.
 5. Change the body of the request to whatever image you'd like to analyze.